6 Tips For Managing Money as a New Couple

 Did you find “the one” and have decided to get married?
 Congratulations!
-Here’s a little financial advice to help your marriage start off on a good footing.
+Here’s a little financial advice to help your marriage start off on a good footing, 6 tips for managing money as a new couple.

 Hopefully, you’ve already talked about your respective finances and how you usually handle your money.
 Does one of you pay your bills on time and the other often get late fees?
 See where you differ and where you agree.